 I fell in love with Nia at my first class.
 The way the instructor invited me to make the movements my own, make them feel good.
 The way she said I could not do it wrong.
 It was all so inviting and encouraging.
 I found a new way of being in my body, of being in the world.
 Now I recognize it as the Nia principle of Dancing through Life.
 There are so many aspects of Nia that I love, but my favorite is that all parts of me get to come out and play with Nia.
 The parts that are fiery and those that are flowy, quiet and loud, hard and soft.

 One of the things I love most about Network Care is the focus on amplifying what works.
 Finding a similar approach in the realm of fitness with Nia was like finding the piece of the puzzle that completed the picture.
-In 2006, I went to the Nia Headquarters in Portland, OR and received my White Belt training from co-founders of Nia, Debbie Rosas Stewart and Carlos AyaRosas.
-I furthered my training with Carlos AyaRosas with the Green Belt in May 2010.
-It has been my absolute pleasure to share The Joy of Movement in classes I taught in Seattle and New Hampshire and also with hotel ballrooms full of people at healing retreats around the country.
+In 2006, I went to Nia Headquarters in Portland, OR and received my White Belt training from co-founders of Nia, Debbie Rosas and Carlos AyaRosas.
+I furthered my training with Carlos AyaRosas with the Green Belt in May 2010, with Helen Terry with the Blue Belt in May 2011, and with the Brown and Black Belts with Debbie Rosas and Ann Christiansen in August 2013 and September 2015.
+It has been my absolute pleasure to share The Joy of Movement in classes I have taught in Seattle, New Hampshire, and now Asheville as well as in hotel ballrooms full of people at healing retreats around the country.
 I invite you to join me for a class and discover Nia for yourself.